p7zip-project/p7zip/README.md

 2. [LZ4] v1.9.3 is lossless compression algorithm, providing compression speed at 400 MB/s per core (0.16 Bytes/cycle).
 It features an extremely fast decoder, with speed in multiple GB/s per core (0.71 Bytes/cycle).
 A high compression derivative, called LZ4_HC, is available, trading customizable CPU time for compression ratio.
    - Levels: 1..12

 3. [Fast LZMA2] v1.0.1 is a LZMA2 compression algorithm, 20% to 100% faster than normal LZMA2 at levels 5 and above, but with a slightly lower compression ratio.
 It uses a parallel buffered radix matchfinder and some optimizations from Zstandard.
 The codec uses much less additional memory per thread than standard LZMA2.
    - Levels: 1..9

+4. [Brotli] v1.0.9 is a generic-purpose lossless compression algorithm that compresses data using a combination of a modern variant of the LZ77 algorithm, Huffman coding and 2nd order context modeling, with a compression ratio comparable to the best currently available general-purpose compression methods.
+It is similar in speed with deflate but offers more dense compression.
+   - Levels: 0..11

+5. [LZ5] v1.5 is a modification of LZ4 which gives a better ratio at cost of slower compression and decompression.
+   - Levels: 1..15

 ## Benchmark
 We use [silesia](http://sun.aei.polsl.pl/~sdeor/index.php?page=silesia) files(total size 211938580 Byte) for packaging.